EmbeddedSystems-UniversitySiegen/eclab-task1/README.md

 ## Installing Packages

-- Install packages as per the requirements.txt file to run locally in your system.
+- Install packages as per the requirements.txt file when running locally.
 - Use the `install_module.py` module to install an external module (if required) in [lab codespace](https://eslab.es.eti.uni-siegen.de/codespace/eclab/ectask1).

 ```Python